20. Appendix

 Position overflow fault |

-2. Re-perform robot zero calibration.
+2. Re-perform robot zeroing.

 |